If you are unsure how to improve CTR, you are in the right place!

 Remember: When choosing negative keywords, be careful not to use too many.
 If you do, it might result in your ads reaching a lesser number of customers.

-You HAVE to test your ads.
-What if there is a better headline , or a copy that will improve your CTR?
+You need to test your ads.
+What if there is a better headline or a copy that will improve your CTR?

-It is important to know what works and what doesn't when creating text ads.
-This will help you save time, money and most importantly, improve your click through rate and conversions.
+When creating text ads, it is important to know what works and what doesn't.
+This will help you save time and money and, most importantly, improve your click-through rate and conversions.